Jerick-1380/10315-Final-Project/README.md

 Note for TA's: For this project, we felt that a flag for train=false is not suitable, since our models are not pre-trained, they do not take that long to train, and it improves the user experience since they can train it themselves with little time!
 ## Conclusion:
 In the end, we determined that individually, a Support Vector Machine works best for such a classification task.
-Furthermore, while a combination of all the models does not seem to have a huge difference for directly analyzing sentiment, it has a much higher accuracy when determining the rise and fall of stock prices.
-Using a combination of models, we managed to obtain an accuracy of 99.35%.
+Furthermore, a combination of all the models does not seem to have a huge difference for directly analyzing sentiment, and neither does well in predicting stock prices.
+This is because a lot of factors influence the change in stock prices other than the news itself.